-This blog post was inspired by a topic I brought up in my recent webinar How to Leverage Your Online Presence to Market Your Translation or Interpreting Business.
+This blog post was inspired by a topic I brought up in my recent webinar How to Leverage Your Online Presence to Market Your Translation or Interpreting Business (by the way, you can sign up now for the next one!).
 I mentioned to attendees how I keep Swipe Files and what keeping files like these can do for your business and your ongoing knowledge of your ideal clients.
 Essentially, Swipe Files are something I believe every translator or interpreter should be keeping for their business, regardless of whether they prefer to work with translation/interpreting agencies or direct clients.

 So, what is a Swipe File?
 In a nutshell, a Swipe File is a file or folder you keep on your computer, in your email, on your phone or other device that you update often and that you can refer to any time you need to create new marketing content or want to do research on a certain client or market you wish to target with your services.
 These files could also be called info banks, data mining or content collecting.
 There are so many ways to keep and use Swipe Files to remember information that could help you market or grow your business in other ways.